skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > They found a rather difficult book by Songmage Forwinol.
 It details
 > the magic he added to Mordan's Phylactery in order to trap him.
 It
 > details the steps needed to place the orb onto a container in order
-> to turn it into a trap for the Lich.
+> to turn it into a trap for the lich.
 The orb magic is quite beyond
 > Skeeve, but the trapping procedure is easily understood.
 Using the
 > book as a guide, they could return to Mordan's tomb and (assuming
 > they could get in and reach his original prison) affix it to his